decsys/decsys/README.md

 | - | - |
 | [`docs`](docs) | The documentation site.<br>Built by mkdocs. |

-Most of the above Project Areas has its own README with some details on getting started, and further details can be found in the Developer Guide.
+Most of the above Project Areas each have their own README with some details on getting started, and further details can be found in the Developer Guide.

 # ⚖ Licensing